-A comprehensive assessment, approval and monitoring process with regular reviews occurs.
+When restraints are in use, past records and interviews confirmed that assessment, approval and a monitoring process with regular reviews occurs.
 Staff demonstrated a sound knowledge and understanding of the restraint and enabler processes and are provided with regular education.